paulbradshaw/MED7373-Data-Journalism/mapping/datawrapperpoints.md

 When it is done click **GO!** to create the map.
 It may take a while so be patient (look for the *Loading...
 50%...* in the bottom of the browser to get an indication of progress).

-Because the columns are called 'latitude' and 'longitude' it automatically maps them (on the right).
-That's not always going to be the case.
+It will automatically map the lat/long columns (on the right).

 Once your data has uploaded check it has the columns right, then click **Proceed**.